HMC Expert: Hal Van Ryswyk

 Hal Van Ryswyk, PhD, John Stauffer Chair of Chemistry, researches thin film photovoltaics, devices that convert sunlight to electricity.
 Examples include dye-sensitized solar cells utilizing nanostructured zinc oxide and bulk heterojunction cells constructed by printing or spraying inks made of lead sulfide quantum dots.
 The goal is to create low-cost photovoltaics that can be produced easily for large-area applications.

 Van Ryswyk also researches lead levels in soil from vehicle emissions.
 Lead in soil from vehicle emissions is a leading cause of childhood lead poisoning in Southern California.
 Van Ryswyk co-developed a service-learning module for the general chemistry course at HMC wherein first-year students work with local fifth- and sixth-grade students to determine lead levels in soil throughout the community.
-The students utilize statistical sampling methods, GPS mapping, microwave-assisted digestion and atomic absorption analysis in a preliminary study of soil at the Bernard Field Station adjacent to old U.S. Route 66 in Claremont.

 - hmc.edu, 6/14/19 Leading the Way

 - hmc.edu, 8/18/14 Chemistry Professor Published in Journal of Chemical Education